AnchorFreePartner/hydra-vpn-demo-windows/README.md

 `GetRemainingTrafficResponse` contains information about:

-* Is unlimited - is connection unlimited flag
+* Is unlimited - connection to unlimited flag
-* Traffic start - beggining session time
+* Traffic start - beginning session time
 * Traffic limit - limit for traffic usage in bytes
 * Traffic used - used traffic for subscriber
-* Traffic remaining - remaining traffic in bytes traffic
+* Traffic remaining - remaining traffic in bytes

 # OAuth or Anonymous authorization #